tagspaces/documentation/docs/perspectives/grid.md

 - **Open Folder** - Navigates to the selected directory.
 - **Open in New Window** - Opens the folder in a new TagSpaces window or tab (web version).
 - **Rename Folder** - Opens the folder renaming dialog.
-- **Move / Copy Folder** - Opens the dialog to move or copy the folder.
+- **Move / Copy Folder** - Opens the dialog to move or copy the folder, with quick access to your recent target folders.
 - **Delete Folder** - Opens a deletion confirmation dialog.
 - **Show in File Manager** - Opens the directory in the default file manager.
 - **Use as Thumbnail for Parent Folder** - Sets the folder’s thumbnail as the parent folder thumbnail.